Eight Reasons to Earn an Industrial Psychology Degree Online

 Industrial Psychology Career Benefits

-4. Jobs are on the rise: According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, jobs in the field of psychology are expected to increase 14 percent through 2026, which is much faster than average.
-Although the BLS doesn’t break out job growth for I-O psychologists specifically, they will likely see a higher demand as well.
+4. Jobs are out there: According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, jobs in the field of psychology are expected to increase 8% through 2030, which is right at the average for all careers.
+Although the BLS doesn’t break out job growth for I/O psychologists specifically, they will likely see a similar demand.
 Doctoral degree holders will have the best job prospects, but there are also many opportunities for those with a master’s-level industrial psychology degree, including industry and government jobs in consulting, marketing research, organizational development, data analysis and personnel management.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-5. Great salaries: According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for industrial-organizational psychologists is $82,760, with the top 10 percent earning $184,380.
+5. Great salaries: According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics, the median national annual salary for industrial-organizational psychologists is $105,310, with the top 10% earning $168,300.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 6. Improve the workplace: One of the many vital job functions of a professional who has earned an industrial psychology degree online is to work with management to improve the efficient and productive operation of businesses.
 Industrial-organizational psychologists help improve recruiting, hiring and retention practices; they design and analyze performance evaluation systems; and they consult on a variety of issues related to employee training.